pedrotorreao/networkyo/README.md

 ### Layer 6 - Presentation (Encoding, Serialization)

-Ensures that data is in an usable format and is where data encryption works.
+- **Purpose**: Ensures that data is in an usable format and is where data encryption works.
 Layer responsible for preparing data so that it can be used by the Application layer, i.e. this layer makes the data presentable for applications to consume.
 It is also responsible for translation (`encoding`), encryption (`encrypt/unencrypt`) and compression (`speed/efficiency`) of data.
+- **Examples**: SSL/TLS encryption, data compression.
+- **Devices/Processes**: Encryption/decryption software, compression/decompression. algorithms.

 ```
 ENCRYPTION +--------> COMPRESSION +--------> TRANSLATION